AdamMambetov/Text/Music/Tracks/🎵Avenged Sevenfold - Welcome to the Family.md

   - "[[@Avenged Sevenfold]]"
 Cover: ""
 NumberInAlbum: 2
-Name: Welcome to the Family
 SourceFile: "[[Avenged Sevenfold - Welcome to the Family.mp3]]"
 Year: 2010
+aliases:
-aliases: ["Welcome to the Family"]
+  - Welcome to the Family
 created: 2024-06-21 05:19:50
 source: ""
-tags: []
 ---

 # Avenged Sevenfold - Welcome to the Family